Taki Inoue

-Takachiho "Taki" Inoue (井上 隆智穂 Inoue Takachiho, born 5 September 1963) is a retired Japanese racing driver.
+Takachiho "Taki" Inoue (井上 隆智穂 Inoue Takachiho, born 5 September 1963) is a Japanese former racing driver.

 Biography

 Inoue was born in Kobe.
 He competed in the British Formula Ford Championship in 1988, followed by a spell in All-Japan Formula Three from 1989 to 1993 and a season in the International Formula 3000 championship in 1994.

 Formula One

 He participated in 18 Formula One Grand Prix races.
 His first appearance was a one-off race for Simtek at the 1994 Japanese Grand Prix, from which he retired.
 For the next year he moved to Footwork Arrows.
 Over the course of his career he scored no championship points.
 He is perhaps best remembered for two bizarre incidents while driving for Footwork in 1995.
 The first occurred after a practice session at Monaco, when his stalled car was being towed back to the pits when it was hit by a course car, driven by Jean Ragnotti, causing it to roll into the barriers, although Inoue was fit to race the next day.
 The second happened on Hungarian GP on live TV worldwide – attempting to assist the marshals in putting out the engine fire which had forced him out of the race, a safety car Tatra 623 driven to the scene by a marshal hit him, injuring his leg, although he recovered for the next race.